tengkuhafidz/WebSheets-Listing-Page/docs/README.md

 # Overview

-WebSheets Listing Page is an open-sourced Gatsby template that generates listing websites based on Google Sheets data.
+WebSheets Listing Page is an open-sourced Gatsby template that generates listing/directory websites based on Google Sheets data.
+The generated website will be a fast-loading static progressive web app with SEO and offline capabilities.

 ## Support & services

 **Buy me a coffee:** If you find this project helpful in any way, please do support my coffee intake in making this at https://www.buymeacoffee.com/sohafidz.
 Any amount is truly appreciated.

-**Let me help you:**If you don't want the hassle of going through the docs and/or code, you can get my services to help at https://services.websheets.co
+**Let me help you:** If you don't want the hassle of going through the docs and/or code, you can get my affordable services to help you get your Websheets up and running at https://services.websheets.co.

 # Getting Started 🚀